 It appears that the introduction of an aerobic training program can have a positive influence on individuals post ABI.
-Furthermore, general aerobic programs have been found to improve balance (Dault and Dugas, 2002; Ustinova et al., 2015).
-It is important to note that despite improvements in balance, Ustinova and colleagues (2015) did not find improvements in functional independence after the intervention.
+Furthermore, general aerobic programs have been found to improve balance (Dault & Dugas, 2002; Ustinova et al., 2015).
+It is important to note, that despite improvements in balance, Ustinova and colleagues (2015) did not find improvements in functional independence after the intervention.
 This suggests that although exercise programs may improve physical fitness, gains in functional status often occur independently of aerobic exercise training.
 Charrette et al. (2016) conducted a study of intensive exercise programs, consisting of endurance and full body strength training, for adults with chronic severe ABI.
 Results suggest that intensive combination of interventions improves gait distance and velocity, as well as mobility (Charrette et al., 2016).

-Aquatic exercise was found to improve almost all subscales on the Health Promoting Lifestyle Profile, including interpersonal relationships, and also self-esteem- as measured by the Physical Self-Description Questionnaire (Driver et al., 2006).
-This study encourages s participation in group exercise post ABI as it can foster feelings of well-being and self-esteem which could have a positive impact upon other rehabilitation strategies (Driver et al., 2006).
+Aquatic exercise was found to improve almost all subscales on the Health Promoting Lifestyle Profile, including interpersonal relationships, and also self-esteem - as measured by the Physical Self-Description Questionnaire (Driver et al., 2006).
+This study encourages participation in group exercise post ABI as it can foster feelings of well-being and self-esteem, which could have a positive impact upon other rehabilitation strategies (Driver et al., 2006).

-Bateman et al. (2001) compared cycling training (experimental group) to relaxation training (control group) and found that cycling training was associated with a significant improvement in exercise capacity; however, there was no significant difference between the groups in regards to balance, mobility, and functional independence (Bateman et al., 2001).
+Bateman et al. (2001) compared cycling training (experimental group) to relaxation training (control group) and found that cycling training was associated with a significant improvement in exercise capacity, however, there was no significant difference between the groups in regards to balance, mobility, and functional independence (Bateman et al., 2001).
 This suggests that although exercise programs may improve physical fitness, gains in functional status often occur independently of aerobic exercise training (Bateman et al., 2001).
+Corral et al. (2014) also concluded that cycling training resulted in increased oxygen uptake capacity.

 Hassett et al.(2012) examined the benefits of circuit training with encouragement from a physiotherapist and heart rate monitor feedback in individuals with severe TBI.
 More specifically, the intervention group had their heart rate monitor uncovered and it beeped when they did not reach their target heart rate, whereas the control group had their monitors covered and muted.
 Results indicate there was no significant difference between the two groups in terms of the amount of time spent in the heart rate target zone.
-Earlier Hassett et al. (2009) found individuals assigned to exercise programs showed significant improvement in their cardiorespiratory levels regardless of where they worked out (in a gym or at home) or how often (2.4 sessions per week versus 0.5 sessions per week).
+Earlier, Hassett et al. (2009) found individuals assigned to exercise programs showed significant improvement in their cardiorespiratory levels regardless of where they worked out (in a gym or at home) or how often (2.4 sessions per week versus 0.5 sessions per week).
+Both groups, regardless of treatment condition significantly improved on the shuffle test.
 However, adherence to the program was higher among those attending a fitness center.
-When compliance was explored further, those with greater adhered were found to be older, more severely injured and had exercised before the injury (Hassett et al., 2011).
+When compliance was explored further, those with greater adherence were found to be older, more severely injured and had exercised before the injury (Hassett et al., 2011).